 Those warnings you see can’t provide insight into the risk (or probability) that a product contains traces of an allergen because the FDA provides no guidelines for how they should be worded and when they should be used.

 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen!

 What does this all mean?
 If you care for someone with a severe allergy and are concerned about allergen trace — as we feel you should be — steer clear of any product that provides a voluntary warning regardless of how it is worded.
 If the product does not bear a warning, your job isn’t done… you need to call the manufacturer to confirm whether and how the allergen is processed in the facility where the product is manufactured.

 Are these loopholes and oversights dangerous to the food allergy community?
 Absolutely, and we need to do something about it.

-We have an opportunity right now to amend legislation already making its way through Congress known as the Food Label Modernization Act of 2021, an opportunity that may not come again for years.
+We have an opportunity right now to amend legislation that will likely be reintroduced in Congress known as the Food Label Modernization Act of 2021.

 But to have that legislation amended to address the concerns of the allergic community, we need your help now.